wzwvv/DBConformer/README.md

 </div>

 > This repository contains the implementation of our paper: **"DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding"**, serving as a **benchmark codebase** for EEG decoding models.
-We implemented and fairly evaluated ten state-of-the-art EEG decoding models, including CNN-based, CNN-Transformer hybrid, and CNN-Mamba hybrid EEG decoding models.
+We implemented and fairly evaluated 13 state-of-the-art EEG decoding models, including CNN-based, CNN-Transformer hybrid, and CNN-Mamba hybrid EEG decoding models.

 ## Overview
 📰 News: **DBConformer** has been accepted for publication in the **IEEE Journal of Biomedical and Health Informatics (IEEE JBHI)**.
 The final version will be available soon.
 Congratulations! 🎉